Authorities recover new clues after another Austin blast - Philly

 "I was raised on these bombings.
 I know the feeling of how it feels and how it hurts," she said, adding that she used to tell people "in America, there will never be these things."

-AP videojournalist John Mone in Austin and AP writers Jim Vertuno contributed to this report.
+AP videojournalist John Mone in Austin and AP writers Jim Vertuno in Austin and Matt Sedensky in New York contributed to this report.